Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Results

 The US cities tell a different story in two respects.
-First, the basic OLS models already explain far more of the variation in birth-background diversity, with $R^2$ values of 0.51-0.67, compared with 0.04–0.14 for Swedish cities.
+First, the basic OLS models already explain far more of the variation in birth-background diversity, with $R^2$ values of .51-.67, compared with .02-.12 for Swedish cities.
 This likely reflects the stronger spatial structure of racial and ethnic segregation in US metropolitan areas, where residential composition and transit geography are more tightly coupled.
 Second, W2 produces statistically significant spatial dependence across all three US cities, although the direction and magnitude of this dependence vary.
-New York and Washington DC exhibit a positive coefficient, indicating that transit-mediated connectivity matters: venues clustered around the same station tend to share similar diversity levels, even after accounting for general proximity.
+New York and Washington DC exhibit a positive coefficient, indicating that transit-mediated connectivity matters: venues clustered around the same station tend to share similar diversity levels under the W2 specification.
 However, Atlanta shows a small but significant negative coefficient, indicating a tendency toward dissimilarity among POIs sharing transit connections.
 Still, W1 delivers larger improvements in model fit than W2, suggesting that geographic clustering remains the dominant spatial pattern even where transit spillovers are detectable.

-Together, we identify that transit catchment diversity is a significant predictor of visitor mixing in most cities, with the strongest effects in large cities like New York and in cities where transit networks bridge demographically distinct neighborhoods, such as Gothenburg and Atlanta.
-The relationship is stronger for birth-background than for income diversity.
+Together, we identify that transit catchment diversity is a significant predictor of visitor mixing in big cities, with the strongest effects in large cities like New York and in cities where transit networks bridge demographically distinct neighborhoods, such as Gothenburg and Atlanta.
 Spatial lag models confirm that diverse venues cluster near other diverse venues, but this clustering follows general geographic proximity (W1) rather than shared transit stops (W2) in Swedish cities.
 Only in the US cities does transit-specific connectivity contribute significant additional explanatory power.
-These findings suggest that transit infrastructure shapes visitor diversity primarily by channeling populations into surrounding areas, as captured by the catchment diversity measure, rather than through direct spillovers between venues at the same stop.
-The role of transit as a driver of social mixing is thus indirect: it is linked to who is nearby, and neighborhood-level processes then distribute that diversity across local venues.
+These findings are consistent with the interpretation that transit infrastructure is more closely associated with the diversity of populations reachable from surrounding areas, as captured by the catchment diversity measure, than with direct spillovers between venues near the same stop.
+The role of transit in social mixing may therefore be indirect: it appears to be linked to the composition of accessible nearby populations, while neighborhood-level spatial structure helps account for how diversity is distributed across local venues.